MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-monitor-clusters-overview.md

 ---

 # Monitoring Failover Cluster with Operations Manager
-The purpose of this topic is to explain how to use System Center 2016 - Operations Manager to monitor computers that are in clustered configurations.
-For information on monitoring clustering services, see the guide for the management pack you are using, such as [Microsoft System Center Management Pack for Windows Server Cluster 2016 ](https://www.microsoft.com/download/details.aspx?id=54701&WT.mc_id=rss_alldownloads_all) or [System Center Management Pack for Windows Server Cluster 2008, 2012, and 2012 R2](https://www.microsoft.com/download/details.aspx?id=2268).
+The purpose of this article is to explain how to use System Center 2016 - Operations Manager to monitor computers that are in clustered configurations.
+For information on monitoring failover clusters, see the guide for the management pack you are using, such as [Microsoft System Center Management Pack for Windows Server Cluster 2016 ](https://www.microsoft.com/download/details.aspx?id=54701&WT.mc_id=rss_alldownloads_all) or [System Center Management Pack for Windows Server Cluster 2008, 2012, and 2012 R2](https://www.microsoft.com/download/details.aspx?id=2268).

 To begin monitoring computers in a cluster, perform the following steps: